Adri-Des/Manage-a-project-with-a-CI-CD-approach/CI-CD.md

 To launch Docker images:
 Clone the project repository (git clone...), go into it and launch "docker compose up" in a terminal After that go to "http://localhost:4200/"

-### KPIs ###

-- Minimum coverage: 80% for the back-end and 80% for the front-end
-- Build time maximum: less than 5 minutes for the complete pipeline
-- Test frequency: each push on main

-### Metrics analysis ###
-- Back-end code coverage: 32%
-- Front-end code coverage: 76.92%
-- Sonar Security rating: A (0 issue & 2 security Hotspots)
-- Sonar Reliability rating: D (1 issue)
-- Sonar Maintainability rating: A (10 issues)